MichaelMammoliti/reallife-tech-test/readme.md

 Functions that the system must support:

-1. Add movie
+1. Add movie - DONE
-2. Delete movie
+2. Delete movie - DONE
-3. Show movie information
+3. Show movie information - DONE
-4. Show a list of movies sorted by title in alphabetical order
+4. Show a list of movies sorted by title in alphabetical order - DONE
-5. Find a movie by title.
+5. Find a movie by title. - DONE
-6. Find a movie by the name of the actor.
+6. Find a movie by the name of the actor. - DONE
-7. Import of movies from a text file (sample file is attached “sample_movies.txt”).
+7. Import of movies from a text file (sample file is attached “sample_movies.txt”). - DONE

 The file must be uploaded via the web interface.